kjelle29/Linear-dispersion-with-shear-current/README.md

 ### Example code

-In `Example_plot.py` is the code to reproduce `Figure 3.` in the manuscript.
-The dispersion relations for DIM and K&C1 are saved in the `/DIM` folder as intrinsic phase velocities $\tilde{c} = c - U(0)$.
+In `Example_plot.py` is the code to reproduce `Figure 2.` in the manuscript.
+The dispersion relations for DIM are saved in the `/DIM` folder as intrinsic phase velocities $\tilde{c} = c - U(0)$.
 These are only a factor $k$ away from the frequency.
-These are obtained with the discretization and iterations explained in the manuscript.
+These are obtained with the discretisation and iterations explained in the manuscript.

-In the file `Dispersion.py`, we have implemented the first and third order Magnus approximation for the path-ordered exponential.
+In the file `Dispersion.py`, we have implemented the product approximation for the path-ordered exponential.
 Below, we explain how they are implemented, along with some practical tips.

 #### Dispersion function
 The function `Get_dispersion` in `Dispersion.py` takes the shear current $U$, the vertical grid $z/h$, and wavenumber(s) $kh$.
 It is assumed that $h=1$.